 Most pet owners already know that exposure to things like chocolate, bleach, and pesticide can be dangerous for our animal companions.
 But what about other lesser-known toxins?

 These common households items are probably already in your home, but you might not know that they could be harmful—or even deadly—to your beloved four-legged friend.
-In observation of as National Animal Poison Prevention Week (March 19 – 25), American Humane is warning pet owners about these five surprising pet poisons hiding in plain sight.
+In observation of National Poison Prevention Week (the third week of March), American Humane is warning pet owners about these five surprising pet poisons hiding in plain sight.

 You could probably guess that human medications and pets are often a bad combination, but it might surprise pet owners to know that even common, over-the-counter pain relievers—such as acetaminophen and ibuprofen—can be toxic to animals.
 These pills often have sweet outer coatings that make them appealing to pets—think of an “M&M,” except a potentially deadly one.
 Even one or two pills can cause serious harm to a pet, such as kidney failure, so keep these medicines away from your four-legged friends!